TroutGear south platte fishing maps

 Big Creek Lake - on the northwest side of North Park in Routt Nat'l Forest - campground at the lake!

 Teal and Tiago Lakes - two local favorites, smaller lakes (16 and 9 acres), normally stocked with Rainbows.
-There is a NF campground near Teal Lake.
+There is a NF campground on the west shore Teal Lake.

 You can also fish smaller creeks to the west in Routt National Forest and Mt.
 Zirkel Wilderness (some good lakes up there too, if you like hiking).
 And on the east, yet more small streams and lakes in the Colorado State Forest.